-While the interfaces differ, mmap and shmat system calls share many considerations with regard to maintaining and preserving the integrity of the abstract capability so we discuss them together.
-In CheriABI we have altered both to return capabilities that are bounded to the requested allocation length, with permissions derived from the requested page permissions.
+Virtual-address management APIs Programs add memory mappings through three system calls: sbrk, mmap, and shmat; mmap and shmat allocate (or alter the mappings of) regions of memory, returning a reference to the new allocation.
+In CheriABI we have altered them to return capabilities that are bounded to the requested allocation length, with permissions derived from the requested page permissions.
+Both mmap and shmat allow the caller to specify a target address for the mapping.

-The first question that arises when implementing mmap or shmat is, where does the return capability come from?
-In our implementation, we create a capability covering the potential process address space during execve and attach it to the thread structure8 (propagated from the parent thread when a new thread is created.)
-In the common case of allocation of previously unallocated space, we use this per-thread capability to derive a capability to return to the user.
-One significant exception is that both mmap and shmat allow the caller to specify a target address for the mapping.
 In the case of mmap, the address can be an optional hint or a fixed address for the mapping.
 With shmat, a fixed address is supported.
 If the fixed address is a valid capability, we require that it have the vmmap user-defined capability permission.
 When a capability is passed as the hint argument, the returned capability is derived from it, preserving provenance.
-In mmap we allow untagged values and capabilities without the vmmap permissions as hints; however, if the caller requests a fixed mapping, we allow it only if it would not replace an existing mapping.9 These restrictions are necessary to ensure that one thread can not change the mapping out from under another thread (gaining a valid capability to that memory in the process).
-Without this, the abstract capability is not sound.
+In mmap we allow untagged values and capabilities without the vmmap permissions as hints; however, if the caller requests a fixed mapping, we allow it only if it would not replace an existing mapping.
+We also require the vmmap permission to be present on capabilities passed to munmap and shmdt.
+This prevents the possibility of replacing the contents of arbitrary memory without a valid capability.